FFyL-UNAM/phpbb-validation/README.md

 # PHPBB3 External Validation

-Customize user synchronization for PHPBB depending on current students and current faculty of the Facultad de Filosofía y Letras, UNAM
+Customized user synchronization for PHPBB depending on current students and faculty of the Facultad de Filosofía y Letras, UNAM.

 # Install